SalishSeaCast/SalishSeaCmd/docs/breaking_changes.rst

 Version 19.3
 ============

-The following change that was introduced in version 19.3 of the :kbd:`SalishSeaCmd` package is incompatible with earlier versions:
+The following change that was introduced in version 19.3 of the ``SalishSeaCmd`` package is incompatible with earlier versions:

 * The `gitpython`_ package is now a required dependency.